aksiksi/blog/_posts/2015-10-02-which-road-are-you-on.md

 I started by exporting all geographic data for my city, Al Ain, using the OSM online export tool.
 Next, I imported all roads located in the data file into QGIS as a separate layer; [here](http://learnosm.org/en/osm-data/osm-in-qgis/) is an excellent guide outlining how to do that.

 OSM already provides road data in *LineString* format i.e. a sequence of coordinates.
 However, that is not enough to get the job done in our case.
 So we need to use what is known in the GIS world as a *Buffer*.

-Essentially, given a point or series of points, a *Buffer* creates a *Polygon* that extends outward from these points, with some given radius.
+Given a point or series of points, a *Buffer* creates a *Polygon* that extends outward from these points, with some given radius.
 Let me show you an example.

 Here is a sample road segment (highlighted in yellow).